 Nutritional requirements for a captive Lesser Hedgehog Tenrec is fairly simple.
 This is an area that will evolve over time.
-Good results have been achieved feeding a various mix of dry cat foods, a variety of bugs such as mealworms, wax worms and scrambled eggs.
-Some folks also feed crickets, cockroaches and hissing roaches.
+Good results have been achieved feeding a various mix of dry cat foods, a variety of bugs such as mealworms, wax worms, superworms, butterworms, phoenix worms, and scrambled eggs.
+Some folks also feed crickets, grasshoppers and cockroaches.
 A variety of different foods may be necessary throughout the year.
 Their appetite and tastes can change with the seasons and as they become torpid.
 During this time they have a very small appetite and their body temperature can drop.
 This helps them to conserve energy.
 Special care will need to be taken during this period to make sure they are remaining hydrated and at least nibbling on some food.
 When offering your tenrec food, it should be lightly dusted with a calcium powder.

 Mealworms / Superworms